 The buyer’s agent will set up appointments on your behalf and relay information on potential properties that may be of interest to you.
-That means that your overall house hunting experience lies heavily in the hands of your agent.
+This means that your overall house hunting experience lies heavily in the hands of your agent.

 What To Look For

 - Experience with the local market, including the area and particular price that are in your interests and range.
-A good agent will be able to tell you about the current homes for sale, including location, demographics, school system and anything else that may be of interest to you.
+A good agent will be able to tell you about the current homes for sale, including their location, demographics, school system and anything else that may be of interest to you.

 What To Avoid

-Once again, with so much of your house hunting experience dependent on the competency of your agent, here are some warning signs to avoid house-hunting drama:
+Once again, with so much of your house hunting experience dependent on the competency of your agent, here are some warning signs to avoid house hunting drama: